Whether you’re a photographer, videographer, graphic designer, or architect, you’ll need a portfolio to land your next job or client.

 Step Four: Create an About page.
 (5 minutes)

-If you want to offer a comprehensive overview of your professional work on your portfolio, you can always add a detailed resume later on, but for now, a simple bio is a good start.
+It may help to keep your ideal reader in mind and write about what you think would appeal to them.
+This means you don’t have to go through your entire childhood.
+Instead, offer a comprehensive overview of your professional work on your portfolio, you can always add a detailed resume later on, but for now, a simple bio is a good start.

 Step Five: Add your contact information.
 (2 minutes)

 When a potential client comes across your online portfolio, you want them to be able to contact you easily and directly, without having to search through your site for your email.
 Including a dedicated contact page makes it super easy for anyone who sees your work to get in touch.

 Format allows you to add built-in email forms for inquiries, so it may be helpful to include these on your About, Contact, and at the very bottom of your gallery as a call-to-action to reach out to you.